FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 }
 ~~~

-Since we are implementing all this in the Extension delegate, to update the interface (in the off chance that the user is staring at both his phone and watch with both apps running) we toss a notification through the `NSNotificationCenter`.
-Another approach would be to force a reload of the interface controller, but that would prevent animations.
+Since we are implementing all this in the Extension delegate, to update the interface (in the off chance that the user is staring at both his phone and watch with both apps running) we toss a notification through the `NSNotificationCenter`, letting the interface controller handle that with an animation.
+Another approach would be to force a reload of the interface controller, but that would prevent such animation.

 Luckily the communication between watch and phone works pretty much the same way.